Hamburger

 Third-party approval

-There are no regulations regarding third-party approval.
+There are no regulations regarding 3rd-party approval.
 However, the Labor Directorate may review the internal rules at the request of any employee or union and may request changes if it decides that any provision may be illegal.

 China